Bounded sets of sheaves on compact Kaehler manifolds: A boundedness criterion

 we see that the set of sheaves $\cN_r(\cF'_j)$ is dominated as well.

-The $2k+1$ sheaves of dimension $<r$ appearing in formula \ref{suma} may be each considered on a different copy of $X$ thus giving a sheaf on the disjoint union $X^{(2k+1)}$ of these copies.
-These sheaves on $X^{(2k+1)}$ have bounded degrees and are dominated, hence they form a bounded set by the induction hypothesis.
+The $2k+1$ sheaves of dimension $<r$ appearing in formula (\ref{suma}) may be each considered on a different copy of $X$ thus giving a sheaf on the disjoint union $X^{(2k+1)}$ of these copies.
+These sheaves on $X^{(2k+1)}$ have bounded degrees, are dominated and have their supports contained in a compact subset of $X^{(2k+1)}$, hence they form a bounded set by the induction hypothesis.
 But then each of the sets of sheaves $\cN_r(\cF'_j)$, $\cF_j/\cF'_j$, $\cI^k\cF$ is bounded on $X$.
 Now the exact sequences

 allow us to reconstruct $\cF$ and deduce the desired boundedness. \end{pf}